BYU-NLP-Lab/topicalguide/README.rst

 Be sure not to commit/push your settings.py file with your SECRET_KEY in it.

 Third, set your database settings.
 You could use sqlite, which is configured for you.
-If you want to use Postgres there are instructions below.
+If you want to use Postgres there are instructions below for seting up on Fedora.

+Four, configure the site caching method, otherwise local memory is used by default.

 4. Sync the database
 --------------------